epsilon537/boxlambda/docs/test-build-hello-world.md

 Info : Listening on port 6666 for tcl connections
 Info : Listening on port 4444 for telnet connections
 ```
-Launch GDB with the hello_world_ram executable:
+Launch gdb-multiarch with the hello_world_ram executable:
 ```
-cd <boxlambda root directory>/build/arty-a7-100/sw/projects/hello_world riscv32-unknown-elf-gdb hello_world_ram
+cd <boxlambda root directory>/build/arty-a7-100/sw/projects/hello_world gdb-multiarch hello_world_ram
 ```
-Connect GDB to the target.
+Set the architecture to *riscv:rv32* and connect GDB to the target.
 From the GDB shell:
 ```
+(gdb) set architecture riscv:rv32
+The target architecture is set to "riscv:rv32".
 (gdb) target extended-remote localhost:3333
 Remote debugging using localhost:3333
 ?? () at crt0.S:81